legendreddragon/legendreddragon.github.io/lord/levels/level8.md

 |     4M | / | 4M     |       99 |            99 |
 {: .masterodds }

-## Equipment

-Level 8 is survivable with a Power Axe and Armour of Death.
-Be very careful of King Vidion.
-It's generally advised to never fight him.

 ## Gold Winnings and Costs

 | Event               | $                 |